uetke/website_content/blog/python/03_HDF5_python.rst

    d[:] = arr
    f.close()

-If you check the size of each of the files you will get something like:
+If you check the size of each file you will get something like:

 ========= ========
 File      Size (b)